jwodder/txtble/README.rst

    The string to display in place of `None` values (Setting ``none_str=None`` is the same as setting it to ``'None'``)

+``padding=0``
+   Padding to insert on the left & right of every table cell.
+This can be either an integer (to insert that many space characters) or a string.

 ``row_border=False``
    Whether to draw horizontal rules between data rows.  ``row_border`` may optionally be set to a ``BorderStyle`` instance to set the characters used